MetaCSV/MetaCSV/README.md

 where:
-* `<pre|post|>` is either `pre`, `post` or empty to indicate if the currency symbol is before or after the amount, or is ommitted.
+* `<pre|post|>` is either `pre`, `post` or empty to indicate if the currency symbol is before or after the amount, or is omitted.
 * `<currency symbol>` is the currency symbol (a sign, a code, a name)
 * `<integer value|float value>` is either an integer value or a float value description.